Bin4ry/deejayeye-modder/Readme.md

 1. Follow the instructions for installing java and gnuwin32 above.
 2. Install .Net Framework 4.6.2 if you don't have it: https://www.microsoft.com/en-us/download/details.aspx?id=53344
-3. Unzip PatchAPK.zip to a C:\
-4. Add the tools path to your system PATH variable.
-So add C:\PatchAPK\tools
+3. Install all tools as mentioned above
-5. Rename the original apk you are going to decompile to something without any spaces like DJeyeGO-413.apk
+4. Rename the original apk you are going to decompile to something without any spaces like DJeyeGO-413.apk
-6. Launch the app by double clicking PatchAPK.exe
+5. Launch the app by double clicking PatchAPK.exe
-7. Select file, and find your renamed apk
+6. Select file, and find your renamed apk
-8. Select file, and choose the version of the apk you are patching
+7. Select file, and choose the version of the apk you are patching
-9. Click decompile, and wait until it finishes. apk will be decompiled to C:\PatchAPK\decompile directory
+8. Click decompile, and wait until it finishes. apk will be decompiled to "decompile" directory
-10. Select the patches to apply, and click the Patch button.
+9. Select the patches to apply, and click the Patch button.
 (The dry run checkbox is for testing the patches without applying them)
-11. Click the build and sign button.
-Signed apk will be C:\PatchAPK\decompile\dist\mod.apk
+10. Click the build and sign button.
+Signed apk will be "decompile\dist\mod.apk"
-12. Enjoy!
+11. Enjoy!

 Need help?
 Check out the wiki: http://dji.retroroms.info/howto/deejayeye-modder